Can You Seal Your DWI Record?

 If you meet all necessary requirements for expungement, the court will grant the expunction.
 The court has more discretion with Order for Nondisclosure than an expungement request.
 Above all, if a judge feels justice is not served by granting the Order for Nondisclosure, they will deny it.

-Contact Clyde W. Burleson, PC to Seal Your DWI Record
+Contact a Houston DWI Lawyer to Seal Your DWI Record